Teaching and assessment

 You do not need to be in personal therapy during the programme, nor is there a requirement for you to complete clinical practice hour but you may wish to do so voluntarily alongside your studies.

 All of our teaching staff are qualified, practicing psychotherapists, whose modalities include, humanistic, psychodynamic, integrative and existential approaches.
-Those currently working on the various intakes are Nishah Dennison, Khalid Deverill, Oliver Frawley, Brigitte Friedrich, Lea Getu, Amelia Jeans, Geri Russo, Jan Sheppard, Andrea Scherzer, Suzanne Schultz and Alex Smith.
-The Course Leader is Mike Harding.
+The Module Leaders currently working on the various intakes are Dr Lea Getu, Amelia Jeans, Allegra Vaselli and Alex Morriss.
+The Course Leader is Dr Lea Getu.

-The staff to student ratio on the programmes is typically 1:8 although this can vary according to enrollment.
+The staff to student ratio on the programmes is typically 1:8, although this can vary according to enrolment.

 Methods of assessment

-Evaluation is based on assessment of your participation throughout the course and on the successful completion of:
+Evaluation is based on assessment of your participation throughout the course and on the successful completion of two pieces of coursework: